CREDO Mobile

 CREDO Mobile (formerly Working Assets Wireless) is an American mobile virtual network operator headquartered in San Francisco, California.
 CREDO Mobile's mobile network operator is Verizon Wireless.

-CREDO Mobile had a five star privacy rating from the Electronic Frontier Foundation in its 2017 company privacy policy and advocacy review.

 History

 Working Assets was founded by Peter Barnes, Michael Kieschnick and Laura Scher in 1985 in San Francisco, as a business that would use its revenues to fund progressive social change work.
-Its idea was to give customers an easy way to make a difference in the world just by doing things they do every day.
 Each time their customers use its services—mobile, long distance or credit card—WA would automatically send a donation to progressive nonprofit groups.
 To date it has raised more than $87 million for groups like Planned Parenthood, Rainforest Action Network and Oxfam America.

 Credit cards

 Working Assets's initial product was a credit card that generated donations to progressive nonprofit groups every time the card was used.
 Soon, the company introduced a ballot process for its customers to vote on how to distribute the money raised among nonprofit groups.
 The ballot is still used today.